The beginning of the project

 Supported by players of People's Postcode Lottery

-Read more about People’s Postcode Lottery and the ways in which players support The Wildlife Trusts and other good causes on the dedicated section of our website here.
+Read more about People’s Postcode Lottery and the ways in which players support The Wildlife Trusts and other good causes on the dedicated section of our website here [LINK].

-National ambassador for the project, TV naturalist and Wildlife Trusts vice-president Nick Baker, declared “the enthusiasm, sense of momentum, and community spirit has been overwhelming” when he visited our Forest Schools supported by players of People's Postcode Lottery at Moston Fairway nature reserve in 2015.
+National ambassador for the project, TV naturalist and Wildlife Trust’s vice-president Nick Baker, declared “The enthusiasm, sense of momentum, and community spirit has been overwhelming,” when he visited our Forest School supported by players of People's Postcode Lottery at Moston Fairway nature reserve in 2015.

 Find out more

-For more information about our Forest Schools in Manchester supported by players of People’s Postcode Lottery please email Vicki in our education team on email@example.com.
+For more information about our Forest Schools in Manchester supported by players of People’s Postcode Lottery please email Assistant Communications Officer, Molly Toal at email@example.com.

-Learn about People's Postcode Lottery and the amazing support players provide to The Wildlife Trust on the dedicated section of our website here.
+Learn about People's Postcode Lottery and the amazing support players provide to The Wildlife Trust on the dedicated section of our website here [LINK].